 In short, it’s not rocket science, but it takes some significant thought and effort.
 It can be an overwhelming prospect, but with expertly applied common sense, defensible scope definition, and the right tools, it can be tackled…affordably.
 Quick wins, high risk priorities, and sensible progressive scope extension, all in tandem.
 The former two informing the latter and creating economies of scale for subsquent steps.
 Taking a risk-based and agile (small or large ‘A’) approach to moving towards better practice is the only rational response in time available.
 All the while working to embed accountability in the places that matter and keeping a note of your workings out.
 Without clear evidence of planning requirements, objectives, decisions and steps, you can’t defend your position to anyone.
 Least of all those who hold the budget.

-So, whether you are a finance firm, healthcare provider, software vendor, legal firm, clinical researcher, retailer, or a consultancy firm, this should matter to you…unless you never have data relating to any EU citizen anywhere near your organisation (that includes EU staff).
+So, whether you are a finance firm, healthcare provider, software vendor, legal firm, clinical researcher, retailer, or a consultancy firm, this should matter to you…unless you never have data from Europe anywhere near your organisation (that includes data from client firms, or EU staff).
 If you ARE in this huge club, and are looking for a some FUD-free GDPR perspective, I’m happy to help.

 I know we can do right by organisations and far better by data subjects without bankrupting firms, and I’m collaborating with some incredibly experienced Data Protection veterans to show folks how.

 Opinion: The role of automated data discovery in a GDPR programme